ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/indexing.markdown

    the results by map reduce indexes.
 2. **Reduction by the orchestrator during queries**
-   When a query is executed over map reduce indexes the orchestrator distributed the query to the shards, collects and combines the results, and then reduces the entire dataset.
+   When a query is executed over map reduce indexes the orchestrator distributes the query to the shards, collects and combines the results, and then reduces them again.

 {NOTE: }
 Learn about **querying map reduce indexes** in a sharded database [here](../sharding/querying#orderby-in-a-map-reduce-index).